You only need attendance records?

-We strongly recommend you keep a record of your child's activities and curriculum for personal reference (you may find it helpful at some point, especially if your child should enter or return to public school or a traditional private school), but you do not need to provide this information to us.
-Students enrolled in our High School Diploma Program must properly document extracurricular activities to earn high school credit if the credits will not be documented on official transcripts.
+No. We recommend you keep a record of your child's activities and curriculum for personal reference (you may find it helpful at some point, especially should your child enter or return to a public or traditional private school), but it is not required and you do not need to provide this information to us.
+Students enrolled in our High School Diploma Program, however, must properly document extracurricular activities to earn high school credit if the credits will not be documented on official transcripts.

 Do we have to keep a portfolio?

 No. Parents are not required to keep portfolios, although we encourage you to do so.
 We strongly recommend you keep a portfolio documenting high school coursework.
 Many colleges and universities require applicants who complete a home school program or graduate from a non-accredited high school to submit portfolios and/or transcripts to be considered for admission.

 My child has already started his school year.
 Can we count his attendance from his previous school?

 No. Your attendance record only documents attendance at Aspiring Heights Academy.
 You begin recording your child's attendance on the first day of your child's school term.

 Does my child have to wait until the end of the school term before advancing to the next grade level?